stacks-network/docs/src/pages/build-apps/references/stacks-connect.md

 ---
-title: Authentication
+title: Stacks Connect
-description: Stacks Auth provides single sign on and authentication without third parties or remote servers.
+description: Open protocol for connecting apps built with Stacks
 images:
   large: /images/pages/authentication.svg
   sm: /images/pages/authentication-sm.svg
 ---

+Stacks Connect is an open protocol for connecting apps built with the Stacks blockchain, such as consumer apps with authenticators and wallets.

 ## Authentication flow

 For an application developer, the application flow is similar to the typical client-server flow used by centralized sign in services (for example, OAuth).
-However, with Stacks auth, the authentication flow happens entirely client-side.
+However, with Stacks Connect, the authentication flow happens entirely client-side.

-A decentralized application and [the Blockstack App](https://github.com/blockstack/ux/tree/master/packages/app) communicate during the authentication flow by passing back and forth two tokens.
-The requesting application sends the Blockstack App an `authRequest` token.
-Once a user approves a sign-in, the Blockstack App responds to the application with an `authResponse` token.
+An app and authenticator, such as [the Stacks Wallet](https://blockstack.org/wallet), communicate during the authentication flow by passing back and forth two tokens.
+The requesting application sends the authenticator an `authRequest` token.
+Once a user approves a sign-in, the authenticator responds to the application with an `authResponse` token.
 These tokens are <a href="https://jwt.io/" target="\_blank">JSON Web Tokens</a>, and they are passed via URL query strings.

 ![](/images/app-sign-in.png)

-When a user chooses to authenticate a decentralized application, it calls the `doOpenAuth()` method which sends an `authRequest` to the Blockstack App.
+When a user chooses to authenticate a decentralized application, it calls the `doOpenAuth()` method which sends an `authRequest` to the authenticator.
 Stacks auth passes the token in via a URL query string in the `authRequest` parameter:

 `https://app.blockstack.org/#/sign-up?authRequest=j902120cn829n1jnvoa...`

-When the Blockstack App receives the request, it generates an (`authResponse`) token to the application using an _ephemeral transit key_ .
+When the authenticator receives the request, it generates an (`authResponse`) token to the application using an _ephemeral transit key_ .
 The ephemeral transit key is just used for the particular instance of the application, in this case, to sign the `authRequest`.
 The application stores the ephemeral transit key during the request generation.
 The public portion of the transit key is passed in the `authRequest` token.
-The Blockstack App uses the public portion of the key to encrypt an _app-private key_ which is returned via the `authResponse`.
+The authenticator uses the public portion of the key to encrypt an _app-private key_ which is returned via the `authResponse`.

-During sign in, the Blockstack App generates the app-private key from the user's _identity-address private_ key and the application's `appDomain`.
+During sign in, the authenticator generates the app-private key from the user's _identity-address private_ key and the application's `appDomain`.
 The app private key serves three functions:

 - It is used to create the credentials that give an app access to the Gaia storage bucket for that specific app.
 - It is used in the end-to-end encryption of files stored for the app in the user's Gaia storage.